 Technical University of Munich, Germany

-Chief of Science, Munich School of Robotics and Machine Intelligence (Apr 2021 – present)
+Chief of Science – Senior Manager, Munich Institute of Robotics and Machine Intelligence (Apr 2021 – present)

 Working on and coordinating the wide range of multi-disciplinary research on robotic control and teleoperation, human-robot interaction, rehabilitation robotics and prosthetics, neural interfaces, environmental robotics, and physics informed machine learning.